Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Related Work

 \section{Related Work}

-\boldparagraph{Urban Scene Segmentation} Semantic instance segmentation is a critical task for autonomous vehicles~\cite{Ohn-Bar2020CVPR,Zhou2019SR}.
-While learning-based algorithms achieved compelling performance~\cite{chen2017deeplab,li2020semantic,zhao2017pyramid}, they rely on large-scale annotated datasets.
-Unfortunately, annotating images at pixel level is extremely time-consuming and labor intensive, especially for instance-level annotation.
-While most urban datasets provides labels in 2D image space~\cite{Brostow2009PRL,Cordts2016CVPR,Neuhold2017ICCV,Kim2020CVPR,Weber2021NEURIPSDATA}, autonomous vehicles are usually equipped with 3D sensors~\cite{geiger2012we,caesar2020nuscenes,Geyer2020ARXIV,Huang2020PAMI,liao2021kitti}.
-KITTI-360~\cite{liao2021kitti} has demonstrated that annotating the scene using 3D bounding primitives can significantly reduce the annotation time.
+\boldparagraph{Urban Scene Segmentation} Semantic instance segmentation is a critical task for autonomous vehicles~\cite{ohn2020learning,Zhou2019SR}.
+Learning-based algorithms have achieved compelling performance~\cite{chen2017deeplab,li2020semantic,zhao2017pyramid}, but rely on large-scale training data.
+Unfortunately, annotating images at pixel level is extremely time-consuming and labor-intensive, especially for instance-level annotation.
+While most urban datasets provides labels in 2D image space~\cite{brostow2009semantic,cordts2016cityscapes,neuhold2017mapillary,Kim2020CVPR,weber2021step}, autonomous vehicles are usually equipped with 3D sensors~\cite{geiger2012we,caesar2020nuscenes,Geyer2020ARXIV,huang2019apolloscape,liao2021kitti}.
+KITTI-360~\cite{liao2021kitti} demonstrates that annotating the scene in 3D can significantly reduce the annotation time.
 However, transferring coarse 3D labels to 2D remains challenging.
 In this work, we focus on developing a novel 3D-to-2D label transfer method, exploiting recent advances in neural scene representations.